DevRel-Foundation/wg-community-engagement-support/CONTRIBUTING.md

-# Contributing to the Community Engagement & Support Working Group
+# Contributing to the Community Engagement & Support working group

-Thank you for your interest in contributing to the DevRel Foundation's Community Engagement & Support Working Group!
+Thank you for your interest in contributing to the DevRel Foundation's Community Engagement & Support working group!
 This document outlines how you can get involved, contribute meaningful work, and collaborate effectively with our community of DevRel professionals.

 ## Table of contents